— Bindon Plantation on the Pocotaligo River - 1900 —

 - ?
 House built - the house was burned by Sherman's troops during the Civil War

 - 1963 Robert (Ed) Edward Turner Jr. owned Bindon and committed suicide there in 1963.
-His son, Ted Turner, sold the plantation in an effort to secure his father's business entities (Northern Money, p.
+His son, Ted Turner, sold the plantation in an effort to secure his father's business entities (2, p.
 125).

-- 2011 Bindon Plantation LLC is facing foreclosure due to defaulting on their mortgage.
+- 2011 Hollingsworth Funds became owners of the property when Bindon Plantation defaulted on their mortgage.
 Building has not begun.
-Three local residents and the Coastal Conservation League sued Yemassee claiming the annexation and subsequent zoning change was illegal (Vachon).
+Three local residents and the Coastal Conservation League sued Yemassee claiming the annexation and subsequent zoning change was illegal (1) (3).

-In March, the SC Supreme Court upheld the annexation but the future of the property is still uncertain (Vachon).
+In March, the SC Supreme Court upheld the annexation but the future of the property is still uncertain (1).

 Land